How we integrate ESG

 We have adopted a Stakeholder Identification and Engagement Framework.
 Our most relevant internal/external and primary/secondary stakeholders are: Employees and Managers, Portfolio Companies, Owners, Limited Partners (LPs), Capital Market Regulators, Third-Party Service Providers, Creditors, and Shareholders in Portfolio Companies.

-To deliver superior investment performance we fully integrate ESG and sustainability research within a rigorous framework of traditional financial analysis
+Aiming to deliver investment performance we fully integrate ESG and sustainability research within a framework of traditional financial analysis

 The initial screening process is carried out in two complementary ways: